aws/aws-pdk/packages/open-api-gateway/README.md

 The project will generate models and clients from your OpenAPI spec in your desired languages, and can be utilised both client side or server side in lambda handlers.
 The project type also generates a wrapper construct which adds type safety to ensure a lambda integration is provided for every API integration.

+When you change your API specification, just run `npx projen` again to regenerate all of this!

 ### Project

+#### Typescript

 It's recommended that this project is used as part of an `nx_monorepo` project.
 You can still use this as a standalone project if you like (eg `npx projen new --from @aws-prototyping-sdk/open-api-gateway open-api-gateway-ts`), however you will need to manage build order (ie building the generated client first, followed by the project).